| return to the project page

 B. - Who Will Benefit

 Finances are of particular interest.
-Be sure both you and the agency understand all financial obligations, and preferably stated in writing.
-Are they going to "fund your project" or "pay up to $100 toward your expenses"?
+Be sure both you and the agency understand all financial obligations, and preferably have them stated in writing.
+Are they going to "fund your project" (which you might assume means they will pay for everything) or "pay up to $100 toward your expenses"?
 No one should try to cheat you, but a misunderstanding can create hard feelings or cost you more than you had planned.

 C. - Planning Details

-This is the heart of the project plan and the area which will require the most work.
-The plan should include all details needed by someone else to carryout the project as though you were not around.
+This is the heart of the project plan and the area that will require the most work.
+The plan should include all details needed to carryout the project.
 The plan will include the sections discussed below, if appropriate.
-All sections are not applicable to all projects, so may be omitted if not needed.
+All sections are not applicable to all projects, so may be omitted, if not needed.
 Since there is limited space in the workbook, you may attach extra pages with the details.
 You may prefer to write or type the plan on separate pages and then cut and paste them into the proper section of the workbook after your advisor has helped you get it into the final form.

 Present Condition

 Describe the current condition or situation that you are going to change.
-Do not repeat the benefit of the project, but focus on creating a word picture of how things are now.
+Do not repeat the benefit of the project or how it will be in the future, but focus on creating a word picture of how things are now.
 This is a good place to include pictures (either photographs or drawings) of the project area.
-Remember, the District Advancement Committee does not know what your church or school or park looks like so they cannot understand why your project is important unless you show and tell them.
+Remember, the Council or District Advancement Committee does not know what your church or school or park looks like, so they cannot understand why your project is important unless you show and tell them.

 Plans / Drawings / Designs